-- 1. Outside air supply: Remove the cover from ash clean out in your existing fireplace.
+- 1. Outside air (O/A) supply: Remove cover from ash clean out in existing fireplace.
 Place a rodent screen in place of the cover.
-Install the Insert as described in the "Installation" section, making sure not to cover the opening of the air inlet.
+Install the Insert as described in the installation section, making sure not to cover the opening of the air inlet.
 When installation is complete, seal surround to fireplace and anywhere else air may enter.
-This will ensure combustion air is drawn from outside the house and into the intake at the lower rear of the appliance. - 2.
-Room air supply: Remove the two screws securing the center cover under the ashlip.
-Remove the screw in the cover box front and slide the cover box out and discard.
-Replace the center cover and tighten screws (Figure 9).
+This will ensure combustion air is drawn from outside the house and into the intake on the bottom of the appliance. - Room air supply: Remove the two screws securing the Decorative Cover under the ashlip.
+Remove the screws holding the Room Air Cover to the Base bottom and discard the this cover.
+Re-install the Decorative Cover and tighten screws (Figure 9).
 Combustion Air will be drawn from the room through the front of the unit.